 There are many reasons why you’d experience an electrical fault in your home.
-Some wiring faults may not be life-threatening, while others can be risky to the environment.
-This is why you need to be careful and watch out for any electrical fault and call an electrician immediately.
+Some wiring faults may not be life-threatening.
+Others can be risky to you or your home.
+This is why you need to be careful.
+Watch out for any electrical fault and call an electrician immediately.
 Here are common signs that your wiring system is faulty.

 An electric shock is among the most common signs of faulty wiring in most homes.
-When you touch an electric connection such as sockets and switches and experience a jolted or electrified feeling, this is a clear sign of an electric shock.
+If you touch an electric connection and feel a jolt, this is a clear sign of an electric shock.

 The connection may also produce a fizzing or buzzing sound between the wires.
 This shows that there is a problem with the connection that needs an urgent fix.

 If you notice damages within your electric wiring, never assume that it could be minor damage.
 It could be a serious thing that needs urgent attention.
-Check if wires have frayed ends or visible marks similar to bites.
+Check if wires have frayed ends or visible marks like bites.
 Pests could have caused this.

 It would be best to call your electrician